yoctoalex/eap_lab/README.rst

 More detailed information on this request can be found `here <https://bit.ly/3ckOJVA>`_.

-`b)` Let's go to F5 UI and see the updated geolocation enforcement:
+`b)` Let's now go to the F5 Cloud Services portal and see the updated geolocation enforcement:

 .. figure:: _figures/120.png